franklinqin0/blog/docs/views/about_algo.md

 <!-- more -->

-And it took me 3 days :sweat:.

-It may be slow in the eyes of most skilled developers, but it used to take me at least 2 or 3 weeks to push a small enhancement to production at GS.
 I've encountered many weird errors but also learned so much in the process!

 When I migrated my blog [from Jekyll to VuePress](about_this_blog.md#built-transformed), it also took me a few days to figure out how to use the [reco-theme][reco_theme], such as updating frontmatter w/ categories and adding a sidebar.
 When I created the algo site this time, reco-theme no longer applies b/c it's designed for blogs while I was creating a doc.
 This forced me to abandon laziness (temporarily :P) and start from scratch by following the [offical VuePress doc](https://vuepress.vuejs.org) step-by-step.